Which of These Statements About Metabolism Isn’t True?

 Are some people naturally quicker at handling food than others?

-Can drinks influence how the body works?
+Can drinks influence how internal systems operate?

 Is it better to eat three big meals or several small ones?